catalyst-cloud/catalystcloud-docs/source/object-storage/using-container.rst

 .. note::

-  Setting "Public" level access on a container means that anyone with the container's URL can access the content of that container.
+  Setting "Public" level access on a container means that anyone with the container's URL can access the contents of that container.

 .. image:: assets/create_container.png
   :align: center